gileck/cursor-workshop/workshop/flow.md

  3.1 MCP, Terminal (watch, Problems)
 4. Exercises:
  4.1 Fix TodoApp Bug with playright MCP
- 4.2 Change styling with browser preview
+ 4.2 Fix Bug with workflow
- 4.3 Fix Bug with workflow
+ 4.3 Implement new feature with a plan before execution 4.4 Code review with git
- 4.4 Implement new feature with a plan before execution 4.5 Code review with git
+ 4.5 Generate Diagram with mermaid MCP
 6. Conclusion
 7. Q&A